rebeccapeltz/data_analysis_code/INSTALL_PYTHON_VIRTUAL_ENV.md

 ## Deactivating the Virtual Environment

-### Mac and Linux
+### Windows, Mac and Linux
 When you're done working on your project or want to switch to another environment, simply type:

-### Windows
 ```shell
 deactivate
 ```

-Your terminal prompt will return to normal, and python, pip, etc., will once again refer to your global Python installation.
+The `(venv)` will no longer be visible in front of the directory name.
+You're no longer using the Python interpreter and packages specific to the virtual environment.